-7.3 work appaintment at minastructure Sector has an average duration of four (\) months and in the Environment of Court of Sector an average duration of B. The "Gross Number of Work Opportunities" is the overall number of work opportunities that the reporting body has reported on
+8. The "Gross Number of Work Opportunities" is the overall number of work opportunities that the reporting body has reported on

-9. The "Net Number of Work Opportunities" is calculated by subtracting the possible work opportunities work opportunities.
-This presenent and ded opportunities.
-Thus these net work opportunities are the EPWP value added opportunities.
-This presenent and the possible work opportunities if the projects were implemented machine intensively (MI) from the "Gross Work Opportunities".
-Thus these net work opportunities are the EPWP value added opportunities.
+3. The "Net Number of Work Opportunities" is calculated by subtracting the possible work opportunities if the projects were implemented machine intensively (MI) from the "Gross Work Opportunities".
+This aclculated by subtracting the possible work opportunities if the projects were implemented machine intensively (MI) from the "Gross Work Opportunities".
+This aclculated by subtracting the possible work opportunities if the projects were implemented machine intensively (MI) from the "Gross Work Opportunities".
 10. One Person-Year of Work is equal to 230 paid working days including paid training days.
 The calculated wages paid out to employees on EPWP projects have been calculated by multiplying the minimum wage rate with the person-days of work